lucmartens/composables/README.md

 #### shouldUpdate - function(`previousInput`, `nextInput`)

 Predicate function to determine whether a change in `input` constitutes calling `exit` and `enter` again.
-Defaults to a negative strict equality check.
+Defaults to a negative shallow equal check.

 #### lazy - boolean